sjtu-sai-agents/Browse-Master/README.md

 ## 📖 Documentation

 ### Prompts and Examples
-- Detailed prompts for both planner and executor components are available in the `prompts/` directory
+- Detailed prompts for both planner and executor  are available in the `prompts/` directory
 - Sample responses from BrowseComp evaluations can be found in `logs/example.jsonl`

 ### Getting Started

 #### Prerequisites
 - For sandbox setup and code execution environment, please refer to [mcp_sandbox](https://github.com/sjtu-sai-agents/mcp_sandbox)
-- Note that we use locally deployed DeepSeek-R1-0528 model, instead of api.
+- Note that we use locally deployed DeepSeek series models, instead of api.

 #### Configuration
 1. Configure model endpoints in `configs/model_config.yaml`: